mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 ![Reference Exists](../_static/images/turkey_case_study/04_unwrapping/16_Turkey_unwrap_13.png)

-**What's shown**: Prompt indicating reference point already exists.
+**What's shown**: When applicable, this prompt allows the user to choose an existing reference point or to select a new one instead of the existing one.

 **User Action**: Click **Yes** to redefine reference point.